 While my own groceries were being scanned she placed two small bags in her cart and left the store, walking with firm, slow steps, but as straight and tall as one many years younger.
 I wondered if a family member might be waiting to drive her home or if she had come from the seniors’ condo across the street.

 Turning away I straightened my shoulders, more thankful than ever that my mother had made us stand, with back and shoulders pressed against the kitchen wall, for five minutes each evening after we finished supper.
 And I promised myself I should smile as often as possible so that my rapidly increasing wrinkles will be the right kind.
-As I drove home I resolved to keep my mind open and active, and stay on top of the technology rushing at me with frightening speed.
+Driving home, I resolved to keep my mind open and active, and stay on top of the technology rushing at me with frightening speed.

 Although the concept of debit cards would have been science fiction when this woman was young, I observed her using one with apparent ease.
-It wouldn’t surprise me to find out she sent a quick tweet from her smart phone or texted her great-grandson before leaving the parking lot and driving home.
-And I strongly suspect that if she used a new recipe to prepare dinner that evening, she found it on the internet and followed the steps from her tablet, propped on the kitchen counter while she cooked.
+It wouldn’t surprise me to find out she quickly checked emails on her phone or texted her great-grandson before pulling out of the parking lot.
+And I strongly suspect that if she planned to use a new recipe for dinner that evening, she found it on the internet and followed the steps from her tablet, propped on the kitchen counter while she cooked.

 When I get old, I want to be just like her.